wolfe60629/CarFinancingDatabaseExample/README.md

 #### Pay Loan Procedure.sql
 This will allow a customer to pay down on a current loan.
 The current loan will ONLY be paid down if the customer makes a payment that is more than the min payment for the customer.

+#### Sell Vehicle Procedure.sql
+This procedure allows a vehicle to be sold.
+Once sold, the buyer will have a loan that is floored out to them.
+They will also be given access to an online portal, which will allow them to pay of the loan in the future.

 ## Built With